-This article originally appeared in The Havok Journal on 04FEB15.
+This article first appeared in The Havok Journal on February 4, 2015.

 Liberal Arts colleges are designed to focus special attention on the humanities – social science relying heavily on critical thinking, discussion, and interrogating texts (reading critically).
 Students and faculty will have a variety of views but there is a framework through those disciplines for discussion, opinion, and argument.

-Throughout my undergraduate and graduate education I argued frequently with professors and students; sometimes minds were changed though more often they were not, but I gained perspective, new facts, and a greater sense of what I believed – and where I should study more – through the exchanges.
-Apparently for some veterans, students and professors with opinions different than their own, and the unwillingness to acknowledge the ‘righteousness’ of policies they participated in, is an invalidation of their service.
+Throughout my undergraduate and graduate education, I argued frequently with professors and students; sometimes minds were changed though more often they were not, I gained perspective, new facts, and a greater sense of what I believed – and where I should study more – through the exchanges.
+Apparently for some veterans, students, and professors with opinions different than their own, and the unwillingness to acknowledge the ‘righteousness’ of policies they participated in, is an invalidation of their service.

 There are a few Universities that have a very strict orthodoxy devoid of the critical exploration encouraged at other institutions, but they are the exception.
 Some people would be happier at an institution like that, but I think college was never going to be right for them in the first place.

 The problem with Taylor’s view of college, and the war, is he is seeking validation of his service by being hailed as a hero – righteous in his cause, actions, and psyche.
 Fellow veterans, if meaning in your service requires the acknowledgment of others you will never receive enough adulation to fill the void.
 If the critical analysis of policy is an attack on your service you will never be able to consume political science, history, or sociology without shame.